 Decades later, “The English Channel” Christopher Nolan (my favorite filmmaker of all time) and his future wife Emma Thomas went on a date together across “The English Channel” where Dunkirk is located.
 Inside Nolan’s head, a “Brainblast”occurred.
 (Brainblast is a Jimmy Neutron reference)

-After a romantic day, Nolan wrote 70 page screenplay based on The Dunkirk Evacuation.
-An unknown A-lister at the time, Nolan decided to postpone his project because he didn’t have enough experience to direct an Epic Blockbuster.
+After a romantic day, Chris wrote a 70 page screenplay based on The Dunkirk Evacuation.
+An unknown A-lister at the time, Chris decided to postpone his project because he didn’t have enough experience to direct an Epic Blockbuster.
 As a result he had to learn by starting small by filming his first film called “Following,” to directing his Space Epic “Interstellar.”
 Sometimes we all gotta start somewhere when it comes to complicated storytelling.

 This article doesn’t contain any SPOILERS.
 Feel free to read it if you haven’t got a chance to see it.